Last reviewed 7 April 2020

 days staff need to reserve holiday for (if applicable)

 restrictions on annual leave and policies on carrying over leave.

-Can employers force staff to work over Easter?
+Can employers force staff to work over bank holidays?
 No, unless there is a very strong business reason to do so.
 Statutory holiday leave and pay can be difficult to calculate, especially if you have temporary or part-time workers.
 What counts as a “legitimate business reason” for restricting holiday is a grey area of employment law.
 To speak with an HR advisor for advice on any of the above topics, or for any other employment law guidance, call our advice line on 0844 561 8149.